yashkathe/Food-List/README.md

 # Food List

-This is a basic web app made with html css and javascript where you have to enter a list of food items you want to make and then the web app will randomly suggest you different food items you have stored
+This is a basic web app made with html css and javascript.
+In this webApp you can store food items you are going to make categoricallyand then display that list conditionally according to the food category you chose.